anymod/guide/docs/examples/content-management.md

 ### 4. Set a value for the `content` field

-Click the **Content** button and add some text to your `content` field.
-Click **Publish**.
+Click the pencil icon and add some text to your `content` field.
+Click **Save & Publish**.
 <img src="https://res.cloudinary.com/component/image/upload/c_scale,w_1200/v1534372573/cms-04_ukwr7h.png"/>

 ### 5. Now your content is being inserted into your mod

-It is visible in the preview panel below all the code panels.
+It is visible in the preview pane.
 <img src="https://res.cloudinary.com/component/image/upload/c_scale,w_1200/v1534372573/cms-05_wrrfav.png"/>

 ### 6. Add the mod to any website or web app

-Click the **Add to website** button and follow the instructions.
+Follow the instructions at the bottom of the page.
 If you have not done so already, paste the anymod script into your page's `<head>` element:

 ```html
 <head>